jusevitch/MSR-gazebo-code/README.md

 Three examples of WMSR simulation for UAVs and R1:

-  1. Launch 15 UAVs to form a static formation in a world with buidlings, with the presence of physical misbehaving agents:
+  1. Launch 15 UAVs to form a static formation in a world with buildings, with the presence of physical misbehaving agents:

   ```
   $ roslaunch rcomv_uav StaticFormation_15agents_BuildingWorld.launch